CDC study: Teachers key to COVID-19 infections in 1 district - WTMJ

 In only one of the nine clusters was a student clearly the first documented case, while a teacher was the first documented case in four clusters.
 In another four, the first case was unclear.
 Of the nine clusters, eight involved probable teacher-to-student transmission.
 Two clusters saw teachers infect each other during in-person meetings or lunches, with a teacher then infecting other students.

-Other research has suggested that there’s low transmission of viruses and that schools should reopen, a message that President Joe Biden’s administration has been pushing in recent weeks to mixed success.
-Marietta, like all but a handful of Georgia districts, has been offering in-person classes since the fall.
+Other research has suggested that there’s low transmission of viruses in schools and that they should reopen for in-person instruction, a message that President Joe Biden’s administration has been pushing in recent weeks to mixed success.
+The 8,700-student Marietta district, like all but a handful in Georgia, has been offering in-person classes since the fall.
+Superintendent Grant Rivera said more than 90% of elementary students came back in person, making some classrooms relatively crowded.

 All the Marietta clusters also involved “less than ideal physical distancing,” with students often less than 3 feet apart, although plastic dividers were placed on desks.